 Most of us spend our working years accumulating wealth by saving and investing.
-And, for most of us the goal is to have enough in order to maintain our standard of living in retirement.
+And, for most of us, the goal is to have enough in order to maintain our standard of living in retirement.
 But how do you know if you’ve saved enough?
-There is no “one-size-fits-all” answer to this question, as there are many factors to consider which determine that final number.
+There is no “one-size-fits-all” answer to this question.
+In reality, many factors go into determining that final number.

 How much can I safely withdraw from my nest egg each year, without running out of money?

-But before exploring whether that rule will work for you, and what impact the 4% rule might have on your portfolio, let’s talk briefly about how this rule came about.
+But before exploring whether that rule will work for you, and what impact it might have on your portfolio, let’s talk briefly about how this rule came about.

 The History of the 4% Withdrawal Rule

-A financial planner named Bill Bengen first advocated the 4% rule over 24-years ago – in 1994.
-Eager to address anxious clients’ questions about “safe withdrawal rates”, Bengen hacked away at his computer using data from as far back as 1926, and determined that, given a portfolio split evenly between stocks and bonds, a 4% withdrawal rate should provide adequate cash flow for a retirement spanning at least 30 years.
+A financial planner named Bill Bengen first advocated the 4% rule over 24 years ago, in 1994.
+Eager to address anxious clients’ questions about “safe withdrawal rates,” Bengen looked to data from as far back as 1926.
+He determined that given a portfolio split evenly between stocks and bonds, a 4% withdrawal rate should provide adequate cash flow for a retirement spanning at least 30 years.

-The debate of “safe” withdrawal rates continued with the 1998 research paper, called the Trinity Study[i], with a group of University of Trinity professors adding some additional insight into what “safe” meant, but largely confirming Bengen’s findings.
+The debate of “safe” withdrawal rates continued with the 1998 research paper, called the Trinity Study.[i]
+With this research, a group of University of Trinity professors added some additional insight into what “safe” meant, largely confirming Bengen’s findings.

 Will The 4% Rule Work for Your Portfolio?